Neirn/equipment_pak_tut/index.md

 ![Blender Displaying Selection of Just Skeleton and Sword](https://github.com/Neirn/equipment_pak_tut/raw/main/img/blender_selection.png)

 To make things easier to see, I hid everything except for the sword and skeleton.
-As you can see, they are the only things selected in the scene, with the skeleton as the active selection.
+As you can see, they are the only things selected in the scene, with the skeleton as the active selection (i.e. select the skeleton last like you would for a normal playas).

 ![Blender_Objex_export_UI](https://github.com/Neirn/equipment_pak_tut/raw/main/img/blender_objex_export_ui.png)